cgoldammer/algorithms/README.md

-Using Julia to code up the algorithms in
+Using Julia and Python to code up the algorithms in

 - “Introduction to Algorithms”, also known as CLRS
 - "Algorithms" by Sedgewick and Wayne